 Fernwood Press promotes poetry collections that speak to the human capacity for spiritual experience.
-This year, we’re producing and promoting seven new collections, and we need your help.
+Every year, we aim to produce and promote twenty new collections, and we need your help.
 Many of these collections will never turn a profit.
 But they will change lives.

 That's because poetry – a place where all the words work together – nudges us back to the center, reveals the depths of human experience, and uses magic to connect our hearts and brains to our souls (and to the world).